terra-campaigns/arrival/campaign/arrival/locations/holzanderCastleL2.md

 ![](https://i.imgur.com/55qmtZe.png)

-When the dire gelatinous cube first starts its turn with 28 or fewer hit points, it reflexively strikes the cracked holding tank as a bonus action.
-This ruptures the tank and floods the room with ooze plasma.
+When the dire gelatinous cube first starts its turn with **28 or fewer hit points, it reflexively strikes the cracked holding tank as a bonus action.
+This ruptures the tank and floods the room with ooze plasma**.
 Every space from the top of the stairs to the door into Area 202 quickly becomes ankle-deep in ooze plasma, making it difficult terrain and dealing (2) 1d4 acid damage to every creature standing in the stuff at the start of their turn.
 The dire gelatinous cube heals 18 (4d4 + 8) hit points thanks to the infusion of plasma.
 In addition, every creature in that area when the tank is ruptured must make a successful DC 13 Dexterity saving throw or fall prone as the corrosive plasma envelops their feet.
 The cube tries to engulf as many prone characters as possible, and prone characters attempt to save against the attack with disadvantage.

-Finally, just because the cube is eventually killed doesn’t mean it stops being a threat.
-It can still block the passage (invisibly), and it’s still powerfully acidic to anyone and anything attempting to climb over it or squeeze through it.
+Finally, just because the cube is eventually killed doesn’t mean it stops being a threat. **It can still block the passage (invisibly)**, and it’s still powerfully acidic to anyone and anything attempting to climb over it or squeeze through it.

 ### H211

 **Ngar'tho.
 "We've seen your intellects before :)"**
 If PCs save the Ngar'tho - gain recognition by the Ngar'tho hive.
 If they kill him - the opposite.

 ```encounter
 name: Summoning circle (CR 5)